BitBotFactory/MikaLendingBot/docs/configuration.rst

 - Format: ``200``
 - Reasons to lower this include: you are conscious of bandwidth when hosting your webserver, you prefer (slightly) faster loading times and less RAM usage of bot.

-``startwebserver`` if true, this enables a webserver on the www/ folder.
+``startWebServer`` if true, this enables a webserver on the www/ folder.

 - Default value: Commented out, uncomment to enable.
-- The server page can be accessed locally at ``http://127.0.0.1:8000/lendingbot.html``
+- The server page can be accessed locally, at ``http://localhost:8000/lendingbot.html`` by default.
-- If you want to access this page remotely, you need to modify line 420 (as of 10/11/16) to change HOST to ``0.0.0.0``.
-You may then access the webpage on ``<computer local IP address>:8000/lendingbot.html``.
-- You must close bot with a keyboard interrupt (CTRL-C on Windows) to properly shutdown the server and release the socket, otherwise you will have to wait several minutes for it to release itself.
+- You must close bot with a keyboard interrupt (CTRL-C on Windows) to properly shutdown the server and release the socket, otherwise you may have to wait several minutes for it to release itself.

+``customWebServerAddress`` is the IP address and port that the webserver can be found at.

+- Advanced users only.
+- Default value: 0.0.0.0:8000 Uncomment to change
+- Format: ``IP:PORT``
+- Setting the ip to ``127.0.0.1`` will ONLY allow the webpage to be accessed at localhost (``127.0.0.1``)
+- Setting the ip to ``0.0.0.0`` will allow the webpage to be accessed at localhost (``127.0.0.1``) as well as at the computer's LAN IP address within the local network.
+This option is the most versatile, and is default.
+- Setting the ip to ``192.168.0.<LAN IP>`` will ONLY allow the webpage to be access at the computer's LAN IP address within the local network (And not through localhost.)
+It is recommended to be sure the device has a static local IP.
+- Do not set the port to a `reserved port <http://www.ingate.com/files/422/fwmanual-en/xa10285.html>`_ or you will receive an error when running the bot or attempting to connect (depending on HOW reserved a port is.)
+- You must know what you are doing when changing the IP address to anything other than the three suggested configurations above.

 ``outputCurrency`` this is the ticker of the coin which you would like the website to report your summary earnings in.